M. V. Krishnappa

-Mothakapalli Venkatarame Gowda Krishnappa (1 July 1918 – 1 August 1980), popularly known and referred to as M.V.K. was an Indian Freedom Fighter, Indian National Congress Politician, Social Reformer and Educationist, rendered immense service for the upliftment of the rural masses throughout his illustrious career, the contributions of Krishnappa to Karnataka in general and Kolar & Chikkaballapur Districts, in particular, are noteworthy and impressive and is a household name to the people of these regions, particularly the farming community and the underprivileged cherish his memory in gratitude.
+Mothakapalli Venkatarame Gowda Krishnappa (1 July 1918 – 1 August 1980), popularly known and referred to as M.V.K. was an Indian Freedom Fighter, Indian National Congress Politician, Social Reformer and Educationist, rendered service for the upliftment of the rural masses throughout his career, the contributions of Krishnappa to Karnataka in general and Kolar & Chikkaballapur Districts, in particular, are noteworthy and is a household name to the people of these regions, particularly the farming community and the underprivileged hold his memory in gratitude.

-He was a great visionary to whom the welfare of the underprivileged society was of paramount importance, in their welfare and upliftment he saw a bright future for the country.
+He was a visionary who placed the well-being of the underprivileged at the heart of his ideals, believing that their progress and upliftment were essential to the nation's future.

 Early life and education

 The ancestors of M.V.K. were close associates of Magadi Kempe Gowda and were custodians of his royal mint.
 They hailed from a hamlet called Roddam which is presently in Pavagada Taluk of Tumkur District.
 The ancestors of M.V.K. settled in Mothakpalli in Mulbagal Taluk of Kolar District, Karnataka.
-Even today the M.V.K. family is popularly known as Roddagaru Vokkaliga’s indicating the place of their origin.
+Even today the M.V.K. family is popularly known as Roddagaru Vokkaliga's indicating the place of their origin.

-Into this contented self-made religious family of agriculturists was born a third baby boy on 1/06/1918 to Venkatrame Gowda & Changamma, he was named Krishne Gowda, however, the boy re-christened himself at the age of 12 to M.V.
+Into this religious family of agriculturists was born a third baby boy on 1/06/1918 to Venkatrame Gowda & Changamma, he was named Krishne Gowda, however, the boy re-christened himself at the age of 12 to M.V.
 Krishnappa.
 The ethical values nurtured through Folk Tales, Puranas and the lives of great men narrated by the grandmother to all the household children assembled, left a lasting impression on the young mind of Krishnappa.

 Krishnappa had his primary education in his native village Mothakpalli, Middle School at Bangarpet and High School at KGF.
-He had a College education at the Intermediate College, Bangalore and Degree in Law from Maharaja’s College Mysore.
+He had a college education at the Intermediate College, Bangalore and Degree in Law from Maharaja's College Mysore.